The Issues

 Back in 2001, Madison embarked on an ambitious plan to replace all our lead pipes.
 It took more than a decade and cost nearly $20 million, but we became the first city in the nation to entirely remove this threat to public health.
 We must be similarly bold in addressing climate change.

-During my first term, Common Council made solar easier.
+During my first term, Council made solar easier.
 The Backyard Solar Grant program expands access to solar power for non-profits and affordable housing providers that serve Madison residents.
 The initiative was put in place to provide economic and environmental benefits of clean energy to low-income residents and neighborhood organizations.

 Transportation